zyzyva/zyzyva_telemetry/README.md

 - **MonitoringSupervisor** - Main OTP supervisor that manages all monitoring processes
 - **HealthReporter** - GenServer that periodically collects and reports health metrics
 - **ErrorLogger** - Centralized error and warning logging with correlation support
-- **SqliteWriter** - Direct SQLite operations without connection pooling for simplicity
+- **SqliteWriter** - Direct SQLite operations with support for forwarding markers
 - **Correlation** - Process-dictionary based correlation ID tracking

 The library writes all monitoring data to a local SQLite database that is shared by all applications on the server.
 A separate aggregator service (not included) can forward this data to a central monitoring system.

-The SQLite database at `/var/lib/monitoring/events.db` is designed to be shared across all services on a single server, enabling efficient local aggregation before forwarding to central monitoring.
-The database uses a simple schema with proper indexes for performance.
+### Database Performance

+The SQLite database at `/var/lib/monitoring/events.db` is optimized for concurrent access:

+- **WAL mode** - Write-Ahead Logging for better concurrency (readers don't block writers)
+- **NORMAL synchronous** - Safe with WAL, better performance than FULL
+- **10MB cache** - Reduced disk I/O for frequently accessed data
+- **Memory-mapped I/O** - Up to 256MB for faster access
+- **Proper indexes** - Efficient queries on forwarded status, timestamps, and correlation IDs